mixxxdj/website/content/news/2024-01-23-improved-waveforms.md

 ## New display synchronization mode

 Finally, a last minute addition is an alternative mode to synchronise the scrolling waveform animation with the display refresh rate, using a so-called phase-locked-loop (PLL).
 This mechanism attempts to track the actual refresh rate and timing of the display automatically.
-On particular hardware, the default periodic timer-based approach can result in jitter and frame drops and the PLL may gives better results.
+On particular hardware, the default periodic timer-based approach can result in jitter and frame drops, and the PLL may give better results.
 The PLL has been made the default on macOS.
 See [instructions to change the V-Sync mode](https://github.com/mixxxdj/mixxx/wiki/Changing-the-VSync-Mode-for-Scrolling-Waveforms) if you want to try which mode works best for you.